 • Inches: 12.5 x 9.38 inches (width x height) at 96 DPI

 Product posts don’t support videos but allow product photos, names, categories, descriptions, and call-to-action buttons.
-GBP product images follow the same size guidelines as event posts for clear, impactful visuals.
+GBP product image sizes follow event post rules for clear visuals.

 5. Covid-19